dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-3.md

 	dynamic_sidebar( 'my-cool-sidebar' );

 }

 ?>
 ```

-Inside `sidebar-content-custom.php' place the following to output your post titles:
+Inside `sidebar-content-custom.php` place the following to output your post titles:

 ```
 <?php